 Vine Density: 5 000/ha

 There is notable diversity of soil types in this area with soils not only of limestone and clay but also sandstone and schist, all due to the complex tectonic movements that uplifted the Monts du Mâconnais millions of years ago.
+As a result there are 13 different wines representing each appellation and soil type.
 The fruit from each vineyard and soil type is vinified separately with a consistent approach to winemaking across all the plots, allowing the terroir speak with the greatest clarity.

 All the fruit is whole bunch pressed without sulphur.
 Both the alcoholic fermentation and the malolactic conversion occur naturally in traditional Burgundy barrels.
 The wines are matured for 11-15 months on fine lees in barrel without batonnage and without any sulphur additions.
 All this reveals a lightness of touch to the winemaking and there is just one racking prior to bottling and only a minimal, safe sulphur addition at bottling.

 The result is a range of wines that offer wonderful aromatic purity and flavour complexity in a style that is at once fine and elegant yet brimming with palpable energy.